tairqaldy/CalculatorApp/README.md

 # CalculatorApp

-### Step-by-Step Explanation of What I’ve Learned While Creating This Project:
+### Step-by-Step Explanation by tairqaldy of What I’ve Learned While Creating This Project:

 1. Installed Expo CLI globally:
    ```bash